jensengroup/RegioSQM/README.md

     but often already included in scipy
     (<https://scipy.org/install.html>)

-*Note:* Starting with RegioSQM (release 1.1.2), development focusses on current Python 3 (e.g., Python 3.8 as provided in Linux Debian 10 / bullseye, branch testing).
+*Note:* Starting with RegioSQM (release 2.1.0-beta), development focusses on current Python 3 (e.g., Python 3.8 as provided in Linux Debian 10 / bullseye, branch testing).
 This marks a sharp transition from previous versions of the script up and including RegioSQM (release 1.1.1); scripts like the moderator `regiosqm.py` no longer work with the legacy interpreter of Python 2.

-The previous RegioSQM (release 1.1.1) is known to work well with Python 2.7.17 and RDKit earlier to the [2019.3 release](http://www.rdkit.org/docs/GettingStartedInPython.html) as provided, for example, with Linux Xubuntu 18.04 LTS.
-You find both *separate* versions of RegioSQM as independent archives in the release section.

 # Usage

-Molecule editors either include a structure export as SMILES string, or in a format [Open Babel](http://openbabel.org/wiki/Main_Page) may convert into a SMILES string.
+Molecule editors either include a structure export as SMILES string, or in a format <http://openbabel.org/wiki/Main_Page> may convert into a SMILES string.
-Alternatively, services like the [PubChem Sketcher](https://pubchem.ncbi.nlm.nih.gov/edit3/index.html) equally allow this processing.
+Alternatively, consider services like the <https://pubchem.ncbi.nlm.nih.gov/edit3/index.html>.

 The following demonstrates the batch-wise prediction for pyrazol, encoded as `comp1` and SMILES string `n1ccc[nH]1`, and